jrudenstam/even-js/readme.md

 require(['even'], function( even ){
 	even.init();

-	// Or with settings
+	// Or with settings if you need to replace
-	even.init({
+	// class name or disable recalculation on resize even.init({
-		domClass: 'myEvenClass'
+		domClass: 'even',
+		dataGroup: 'data-even-group',
+		setOnResize: true
 	});
 });
 </pre>